singh-man/books/crackingTheCoding/18_advancedTopics.md

 - **Bipartite Graph:**  A bipartite graph is a graph where you can divide its nodes into two sets such that every edge stretches across the two sets (that is, there is never an edge between two nodes in the same set).
 There is an algorithm to check if a graph is a bipartite graph.
 Note that a bipartite graph is equivalent to a graph that can be colored with two colors.
 - **Regular Expressions:** You should know that regular expressions exist and what they can be used for (roughly).
 You can also learn about how an algorithm to match regular expressions would work.
 Some of the basic syntax behind regular expressions could be useful as well.

 There is of course a great deal more to data structures and algorithms.
-If you're interested in exploring these topics more deeply, I recommend picking up the hefty *Introduction to Algorithms* ("CLRS" by Carmen, Leiserson, Rivest and Stein) or *The Algorithm Design Manual* (by Steven Skiena).
+If you're interested in exploring these topics more deeply, I recommend picking up the hefty *Introduction to Algorithms* ("CLRS" by Cormen, Leiserson, Rivest and Stein) or *The Algorithm Design Manual* (by Steven Skiena).